Most SEO tools analyze. They don't act.

 Similar AI

-- An execution layer, not an SEO tool
+- An execution platform, not just an SEO tool

 - Makes actual changes to your pages, not just recommendations